-- The Getty Center - The Sheats-Goldstein Residence by John Lautner - Stahl House (Case Study House #22) by Pierre Koenig
+- The Getty Center - The Sheats-Goldstein Residence by John Lautner (subject to confirmation prior to departure in 2019) - Stahl House (Case Study House #22) by Pierre Koenig

 Today we visit the Getty Center, the world's largest cultural and philanthropic organisation dedicated to the visual arts.
 Supporting conservation, preservation, art historical research and art museums, Getty Trust activities commenced in 1953.
 The current Getty museum, designed by Richard Meier, was opened in 1997.
 The five pavilions of the museum house an art collection ranging from medieval to contemporary art, with significant specialisations in photography, manuscripts and European art.
 A combination of remarkable collections and intensive research activity delivers exhibitions setting world standards in the museum sector.